You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [21:36]

 But I don't think it is best regulated by a set of legalistic forms.
-When that heart begins to blossom, to fruition, it would come in a million and one beautifully different ways.
+When that heart begins to blossom, to come to fruition, it would come in a million and one beautifully different ways.
 And lay and monk seem so ponderous, so utterly inadequate.
-It seems to me it would make more sense to maybe instead of decide to be a layman or a monk, it would be much better to decide to be something like maybe What should I be, a dancer, a cab driver, or an attendant at the zoo?
+It seems to me it would make more sense to maybe instead of decide to be a layman or a monk, it would be much better to decide to be something like maybe, what should I be, a dancer, a cab driver, or an attendant at the zoo?
 It makes more sense in some way, it seems to me.
-And it seems also to me that that same heart of great compassion and wisdom is not only what it's all about in Buddhism, but it's also sane, must be sane in Christianity, Taoism, Navajo, whatever.
+And it seems also to me that that same heart of great and compassionate wisdom is not only what it's all about in Buddhism, but it's also the same, must be the same, in Christianity, Taoism, Navajo, whatever.

 [23:00]

-must be that same heart.
+It must be that same heart.
 And I resolve, indeed, to center my life on prajna.
 That makes sense to me.
-That's about all I have to say this morning. few questions now, but also I'd like to say that after we might meet outside or perhaps in the community room, if there are some of you who would like to talk to me about what seems to be happening at Zen Center these days, then I could try to, from my own perspective, answer some of your questions. or maybe add to your confusion, I don't know.
+That's about all I have to say this morning.
+We might have a few questions now, but also I'd like to say that After, we might meet outside or perhaps in the community room.
+If there are some of you who would like to talk to me about what seems to be happening at Zen Center these days, then I could try to, from my own perspective, answer some of your questions or maybe add to your confusion.

 [24:03]

-Anyway, any questions?
-Yes?
-A non-union of you?
+I don't know.
+Anyway, Any questions?
+Yes.
+A non-union view?
 I don't belong to the AMA.
-You know what that is, of course, the MA?
-The Auguste Masters Association.
+You know what that is, of course, the AMA. the August Masters Association.
 So how would I know?
 Yeah, I can try.
-Would something else fit in? once.
-Sometimes a pretty wise bird.
-Transmission works backwards.
+Well, something Nell said once.
+Sometimes a pretty wise bird Transmission works backwards.

 [25:06]

-We ordinarily think, of course, that it goes forward, like so-and-so gives it to so-and-so, and so-and-so gives it to so-and-so, on on down to the present.
-And I think he's right, it works backwards.
-That it is, for example, our love for Suzuki Roshi, that made him the reality that he was for us.
-And we can try to practice in his spirit, and if someone in turn loves us for it, then it will be transmitted.
-But without that love, you can have all the certificates in the world, and it just won't hold.
-So it's our love, maybe not for an individual.
-It might be maybe for a sutra, for example.
+We ordinarily think, of course, that it goes forward, like so-and-so gives it to so-and-so, and so-and-so gives it to so-and-so, on and down to the present.
+And I think he's right.
+It works backwards.
+That it is, for example, power, or Suzuki Roshi, that made him the reality that he was for us.
+And we can try to practice in his spirit, and if someone in turn loves us for us, for it, then it will be transmitted.
+But without that love, you can have all the certificates in the world.
+It just won't hold.
+So, It's our love, maybe not for an individual.
+It might be maybe for a sutra, for example, maybe the Lotus Sutra.

-Maybe the Lotus Sutra.
-You've seen these monks going around banging their drums and saying, Yoho Renge Kyo, Yoho Renge Kyo, Yoho Renge Kyo.
-And it could be that you would love them for it, the spirit that they seem to blossom forth with.
-And if you find yourself on the street saying, Myoho Renge Kyo, Myoho Renge Kyo, Myoho Renge Kyo, and people, someone loves you for it, then there's transmission.
-Otherwise, you can give them a certificate or something, but what sense would it make?
-Maybe an individual, like Suzuki Roshi, maybe a sutra, maybe, I don't know, non-union wise, I would think it might be even pottery or something.
+You sing these monks going around banging their drums and saying, and it could be that you would love them for it, the spirit that they seem to blossom forth with.
+And if you find yourself on the street saying, myoho renge-kyo, myoho renge-kyo, myoho renge-kyo, and people, someone loves you for it, then there's transmission.
+Otherwise, you could give them a certificate or something, but what sense would it make?
+Maybe an individual, like Suzuki Roshi, maybe a sutra.
+Maybe, I don't know, non-union-wise, I would think it might be even pottery or something.

 [27:20]

 All kinds of things it could be.
-Life is so infinitely rich and varied, and we keep on trying to hold it to some neat little formula and keep on almost squeezing the life out of everything in some dead little category like layman or monk.
-So I think Zen practice, and as Dogen said, don't call it Zen, call it the practice of the Dharma.
-What's this Zen stuff? practice of the Dharma.
+Life is so infinitely rich and varied.
+We keep on trying to hold it to some neat little formula and keep on almost squeezing the life out of everything in some dead little category like layman or monk.
+So I think Zen practice and as Dogen said, don't call it Zen, you know.
+Call it the practice of the Dharma.
+What's this?
+There, stop.
+Practice of the Dharma.
 For me, as I was speaking this morning anyway, that practice of the Dharma is to be ordained to that practice is to center one's life on great and compassionate wisdom.

 [28:25]

-Yes?
-I guess this is something of a comment as you speak.
-And particularly, as you describe prajna as compassionate wisdom, it sounds just a little bit different from the way...
-I mean, it makes me appreciate a certain difference in your practice.
-Of course, it's traditional to think of Avalokiteshvara as in the Han Sutra.
+Yes.
+I have a comment.
+As you speak, and particularly as you describe prajna as compassionate wisdom, it sounds just a little bit different from the way, I mean, it makes me appreciate a certain difference in your practice.
+Of course, it's traditional to think of Avalokitesvara as in the Heart Sutra.
 That is quite traditional.
-I guess prior to discussions of prajna, I've always thought prajna as things as they are, as wisdom.
-And your emphasis all during your lecture on compassion and love, just was a little different.
+But usually, I guess, discussions of prajna, I've always thought prajna as things that they are.
+And your emphasis all during your lecture on compassion and love.
+Just a little bit.
+Mm-hmm.
+Mm-hmm.
 Yes, yes.
-In old Mahayana tradition, karuna and prajna, karuna-prajna, karuna-prajna, always together.
+In old Mahayana tradition, karuna and prajna, karuna, prajna, karuna, prajna, always together.
+And it's so much together that I think we can almost, karuna is compassion, we can almost dispense with karuna.

 [36:46]